iotJumpway/RPI-Examples/Computer-Vision/Python/README.md

 We will use Linux Motion to stream a live feed to a local port on the Raspberry Pi which OpenCv will connect to and read in the frames from the stream.
 To get Linux Motion set up, follow the [Installing Linux Motion On Your Raspberry Pi](https://github.com/TechBubbleTechnologies/IoT-JumpWay-RPI-Examples/blob/master/_DOCS/5-Installing-Motion.md "Installing Linux Motion On Your Raspberry Pi") tutorial.

+There are some modifications to make here, in section 9 of the Motion tutorial, it tells you how to modify the directory where the media is saved, for this tutorial you should change that settings to:

+	/home/YOURUSERNAME/IoT-JumpWay-RPI-Examples/Computer-Vision/Python/media

+Don't forget to check out section 10 with regards to turning off the saving of images to save diskspace.

 ## Setup Domain Name & SSL For Your Raspberry Pi

 We like to make sure that we try to provide tutorials that will help people learn to create secure projects.
 For the video stream to work securely, you will need to set up a domain name that is pointed to your Raspberry Pi, you will also need to set up an SSL certificate to ensure that the server used for streaming the video is secure.
 The [Setup Domain Name & SSL For Your Raspberry Pi](https://github.com/TechBubbleTechnologies/IoT-JumpWay-RPI-Examples/blob/master/_DOCS/3-Raspberry-Pi-Domain-And-SSL.md "Setup Domain Name & SSL For Your Raspberry Pi") tutorial explains how to do this, if in doubt ask your registrar or host to assist you.
 If you cloned this repository to your home directory, the paths that you need to use for your CSR and key generation in the following tutorial are: